 DOR has adopted a FISMA-based security requirement for its operations and systems due to the high need to keep DOR’s data confidential, available, and with high integrity.
 DOR uses the highest intolerance for risk in its assessment of the system.
 DOR requires that the Contractor be compliant with such a security scheme for its system and operations because DOR will be transmitting its data to the Contractor.
 The following points detail DOR’s requirements.
 PLEASE NOTE: DOR will not accept any Contractor solution that does not meet DOR’s security requirements.

-1. Contractor must comply with NIST and IRS Publication 1075 (PUB 1075) security controls and requirements to which DOR subscribes.
+1. Contractor must comply with NIST and IRS Publication 1075 (PUB 1075) security controls and requirements..
 DOR has adopted the NIST 800-53 standards for security controls.
-Contractor must be familiar with the requirements of NIST 800-53 to certify that their software conforms to NIST 800-53 and to assist DOR with installing its software in a manner that complies with NIST 800-53.
-Contractor must also comply with all aspects of NIST 800-53 during support activities when they attach to the State’s data network to perform support tasks.
-Any contractor who possesses DOR data in Contractor’s facilities must comply with all aspects of NIST 800-53 pertaining to safeguarding that data.
-Contractor should also note that in some instances NIST 800-53 references other federal standards, such as the FIPS 140-2 Encryption Standard, with which it must also comply.
+Contractor must be familiar with the requirements of NIST 800-53 to certify that their software conforms to NIST 800-53, or including any compensating controls permitted by NIST 800-53 or other security controls at least as stringent as the NIST requirement.
+Contractor must also comply with all relevant aspects of NIST 800-53, including compensating controls during support activities when they attach to the State’s data network to perform support tasks.
+Any contractor who possesses DOR data in Contractor’s facilities must comply with all aspects of NIST 800-53 pertaining to safeguarding that data or be able to achieve compliance through compensating controls as permitted by NIST 800-53 or other security controls as stringent as NIST .
+Contractor should also note that in some instances NIST 800-53 references other federal standards, such as the FIPS 140-2 Encryption Standard, with which it must also comply or implement compensating controls or equivalent security standards. .
 DOR must comply with IRS PUB 1075 governing federal, state, and local entities’ use of federal tax information (FTI).
 As a result, Contractor must also comply with IRS PUB 1075 when handling FTI and the systems on which it resides.
 Contractor should note that PUB 1075 is a subset of the standards and controls identified in NIST 800-53.

 DOR will evaluate all system security models based on DOR’s reading of FISMA, NIST SP800-53, and security best practices.